Our next stop in our notebooking safari across Asia takes us to Singapore. If you’re new to the notebooking safari, visit our first stop here.

-Unlike the proboscis monkey and the orangutan that we’ve met recently, the macaques enjoy time on the ground and in the trees.
+Unlike the proboscis monkey and the orangutan that we’ve met recently, the macaques enjoy both time on the ground and in the trees.
 They also seem to love getting wet, which would probably come in handy when they are fishing for crabs!

 They eat more than crabs, though.
 They love fruit, and they even eat insects and other small animals.
 Come on, let’s go down to the water and see if we can spot a troop of macaques!